River Glaven: Geography

+Water quality

+Water quality is assessed generally as "Good" or "Moderate", with the exception of pollution from agricultural runoff: mercury and its compounds, and PBDE.
+(Note: Methyl mercury was formerly used as a fungicidal seed dressing.
+PDBE is deposited on lands as a contaminant of sewage sludge used as fertiliser.)

 Lakes and pools

 There are three "on-stream" lakes associated with the main channel, these being Hawksmere (Hempstead mill pond), Edgefield Hall Lake and Bayfield Hall Lake.
-The long, thin lake at Bayfield Hall in many ways epitomises the beauty of the lower Glaven valley.
-It was dug in the late eighteenth century for ornamental purposes.
-In the late 19th century an "extravaganza" tunnel was built into the valley side so that the Glaven could be partly diverted around the lake.
+The long, thin lake at Bayfield Hall was dug in the late eighteenth century for ornamental purposes.
+In the late 19th century a tunnel was built into the valley side so that the Glaven could be partly diverted around the lake; this was required because regular flushing of mud from an up-stream millpond was silting the lake and killing fish.

-This tunnel stopped operating in 2010 when the Bayfield hall project set out to create a new 1.2-mile long river channel to save the wildlife including many species of fish, especially Trout.
-The project was completed in 2014.
-It was very successful and this is the longest manmade river stretch in the UK.
+This tunnel stopped operating in 2010 and the Bayfield Hall Project set out to create a new 1.2-mile long river channel, alongside the old tunnel, to support the wildlife, including trout and other species of fish.
+The meandering new channel was given a gravel bed, and the speed of water flow was calculated to retain silt in suspension, without disturbing the gravel.
+The tunnel was retained to provided a diversion in times of flood, and as a refuge for bats.
+This section of river was completed in 2014.
+This is the longest manmade river stretch in the UK.
+In 2024 the Environment Agency and Norfolk Rivers Trust extended the project by removing old embankments to restore the previous, meandering course.

 Watermills

 At the time of the Domesday Book the River Glaven had 19 watermills.
 Today the Glaven has six: in order of river descent they are Hempstead, Hunworth, Thornage, Letheringsett, Letheringsett Brewery mill and Glandford.
 Letheringsett mill is still in use and is the only working watermill in Norfolk, grinding corn to make flour which is on sale at the mill shop.